 - Disinterest in engaging with others

-Other mental health conditions include anxiety disorders, mood disorders, and personality disorders.
-For a good description of specific mental health conditions and their symptoms, visit mentalhealth.gov.
+Other mental health conditions include anxiety disorders, mood disorders, personality disorders, and substance abuse.
+For a good description of specific mental health conditions and their symptoms, visit mentalhealth.gov or startyourrecovery.org.

 At times, the problems of life can take a toll on people.
 Some might feel trapped, hopeless, or might wonder what they have to live for.
 If you are having thoughts like these or are thinking about hurting or hilling yourself, know that you are not alone and that things can change.
 SAMHSA’s Suicide Prevention Lifeline provides 24/7, free and confidential support for people in distress.
 Get information online or call: (800) 273-TALK (8255).